port-labs/port-docs/docs/platform-overview/port-components/formula-properties.md

 }
 ```

-Looking at the above JSON, if we have a blueprint named `microservice` and an entity from that blueprint with the identifier `notification-service`, when a user searches for the `notification-service` entity from the UI or queries it from the API, he will see in the result that it has a property named `formulaProp1` and its value is: `https://github.com/notification-service`
+The above JSON says that if we have a Blueprint named `microservice` and an Entity that originated from that Blueprint with the identifier `notification-service`, then when a user searches for the `notification-service` Entity from the UI or queries it from the API, he will see that it has a property named `formulaProp1` and its value is: `https://github.com/notification-service`

 ---

 ## Formula Properties deep dive

-Let's look at some examples for basic formula properties definitions to better understand how formula properties work:
+Let's look at some examples of basic Formula Properties definitions to better understand how Formula Properties work:

 :::info example context
 Remember that in a real blueprint, all of these examples live in the `formulaProperties` key of the blueprint